Adjustable Rate Mortgages and Their Hidden Dangers

 Read This Before You Get an Adjustable Rate Mortgage

-An adjustable rate mortgage is a loan that bases its interest rate on an index.
-The index is typically the Libor rate, the fed funds rate, or the one-year Treasury bill.
-An ARM is also known as an adjustable rate loan, variable rate mortgage, or variable rate loan.
+An adjustable rate mortgage (ARM) is a loan that bases its interest rate on an index.
+The index is typically the LIBOR rate, the fed funds rate, or the one-year Treasury bill.
+An ARM is also known as an adjustable-rate loan, variable rate mortgage, or variable rate loan.

 Each lender decides how many points it will add to the index rate.
 It's typically several percentage points.
-For example, if the Libor rate is 0.5%, the ARM rate could be anywhere from 2.5% to 3.5%.
+For example, if the LIBOR is 0.5%, the ARM rate could be 2.5% or 3.5%.
 Most lenders will keep the rate at that advertised rate for a certain period.
 Then the rate rises at regular intervals.
 This is known as a reset.
 It depends on the terms of the loan.
-It can occur monthly, quarterly, annually, every three years or five years, depending on the type of loan you get.
+It can occur monthly, quarterly, annually, every three years, or every five years, depending on the type of loan you get.
 You've got to read the small print carefully to determine if you will be able to pay the higher interest rate.

-The chart below illustrates the difference in ARM and Libor rates from 2005 through today.
+The chart below illustrates the difference in ARM and LIBOR rates from 2005 through 2020.

 The advantage of adjustable rate mortgages is that the rate is lower than for fixed-rate mortgages.
 Those rates are tied to the 10-year Treasury note.
 That means you can buy a bigger house for less.
 That's particularly attractive to first-time homebuyers and others with moderate incomes.